laurent85v/archuseriso/readme.md

 Regular installation onto a USB drive
 -------------------------------------
-Persistent installation identical to normal installation on a hard disk drive.
-No live image installed, no compression, hard disk like installation on a usb drive.
+Installation identical to a normal installation on a hard disk drive.
+No live image installed, no compression, hard disk like installation except systemd journal is configured volatile for limiting usb writes.
+See command line help for available options.

 Command synopsis: